Applicants who do not have a qualification in English language are asked to take a Cambridge Proficiency test and achieve a level B2.

 Christ the Redeemer College does not offer student accommodation.
 With your offer letter you will receive an information pack of local agencies who may have accommodation for rent.

-The degree programmes which are validated by Roehampton University have been approved by the university who will issue successful applicants with their final award.
+The degree programmes which are validated by Roehampton University and Newman University have been approved by the university which will issue successful applicants with their final award.
 However, it is the responsibility of Christ the Redeemer College to recruit students and deliver the programmes.
 Christ the Redeemer College provides students with academic tuition, support and pastoral care during their studies.
 The validation agreement sets out the responsibilities of both the university and the college and students may view it on request.